16-cell: Octahedral dipyramid

 The simplest construction of the 16-cell is on the 3-dimensional cross polytope, the octahedron.
 The octahedron has 3 perpendicular axes and 6 vertices in 3 opposite pairs (its Petrie polygon is the hexagon).
 Add another pair of vertices, on a fourth axis perpendicular to all 3 of the other axes.
 Connect each new vertex to all 6 of the original vertices, adding 12 new edges.
 This raises two octahedral pyramids on a shared octahedron base that lies in the 16-cell's central hyperplane.

 Stereographic projection of the 16-cell's 6 orthogonal central squares onto their great circles.
 Each circle is divided into 4 arc-edges at the intersections where 3 circles cross perpendicularly.
 Notice that each circle has one Clifford parallel circle that it does not intersect.
 Those two circles pass through each other like adjacent links in a chain.

 The octahedron that the construction starts with has three perpendicular intersecting squares (which appear as rectangles in the hexagonal projections).
 Each square intersects with each of the other squares at two opposite vertices, with two of the squares crossing at each vertex.
 Then two more points are added in the fourth dimension (above and below the 3-dimensional hyperplane).
 These new vertices are connected to all the octahedron's vertices, creating 12 new edges and three more squares (which appear edge-on as the 3 diameters of the hexagon in the projection), and three more octahedra.

 Something unprecedented has also been created.
 Notice that each square no longer intersects with all of the other squares: it does intersect with four of them (with three of the squares crossing at each vertex now), but each square has one other square with which it shares no vertices: it is not directly connected to that square at all.
 These two separate perpendicular squares (there are three pairs of them) are like the opposite edges of a tetrahedron: perpendicular, but non-intersecting.
 They lie opposite each other (parallel in some sense), and they don't touch, but they also pass through each other like two perpendicular links in a chain (but unlike links in a chain they have a common center).
-They are an example of Clifford parallel planes, and the 16-cell is the simplest regular polytope in which they occur.
+They are an example of Clifford parallels, and the 16-cell is the simplest regular polytope in which they occur.
 Clifford parallelism of objects of more than one dimension (more than just curved lines) emerges here and occurs in all the subsequent 4-dimensional regular polytopes, where it can be seen as the defining relationship among disjoint concentric regular 4-polytopes and their corresponding parts.
 It can occur between congruent (similar) polytopes of 2 or more dimensions.
 For example, as noted above all the subsequent convex regular 4-polytopes are compounds of multiple 16-cells; those 16-cells are Clifford parallel polytopes.